How to Plant and Grow a Rye Cover Crop

 How to Harvest

-Rye is ready to harvest as a cereal grain when it’s 12-18 inches tall.
-Don’t allow the grass to flower or volunteer rye seed will pop up all over your garden.
-Unless you are tilling the rye residue under to mitigate wind erosion, try to remove all parts of the rye plant leftover.
+Rye is ready to harvest as a cereal grain when it reaches 12 to 18 inches tall.
+Don’t allow the grass to flower, or volunteer rye seed will pop up all over your garden.
+Unless you are tilling the rye residue under to mitigate wind erosion, try to remove all parts of the leftover rye plant.

 If you’re feeding livestock or using the rye as mulch, chop down the rye as you normally would, but drop it where you want it rather than returning it to the soil.
 Larger plantings may require mechanical cultivation.